 - Omega-3 fatty acids: These effective anti-inflammatory agents work to prevent and treat asthma; they also work to thin the blood, lower blood pressure and triglycerides, raise high-density lipoproteins (good cholesterol), and protect you against heart attacks and strokes.
 Found naturally in deep sea fish such as salmon, mackerel, herring, anchovies, canned sardines, and tuna, omega-3’s are also available in fish oil capsules, sometimes called EPA (eicosapentaenoic acid, the active ingredient in fish oil) capsules.
 If you suffer from dry skin, acne, eczema, dry mouth, excessive thirst, hair loss, and! or cracked heels or nails, you may have a deficiency of omega-3 fatty acids.
 Take 1,500 mg. daily for three or four weeks; then cut back to 500 mg. daily.
 If you can’t tolerate fish oil because of allergies or the fishy aftertaste, flaxseed oil is a good substitute; take one tablespoon daily.
 Because flaxseed oil can quickly go rancid, be sure to refrigerate it and store it in an amber, light-protective container.

-- Vitamin B complex: This complex of vitamins helps your body cope more efficiently with stress, which can playa major role in the frequency and severity of asthma attacks.
+- Vitamin B complex: This complex of vitamins helps your body cope more effectively with stress, which can play a major role in the frequency and severity of asthma attacks.
 Take a B-50 or B-lOO complex daily.

 Chinese Patent Remedies